utakatalp/E-Commerce-Project/README.md

 # The Project that will be developed during my Android Developer Intern period.

 ## 28.07.2025
--> Login, Register, Welcome, Forgot Password screens added.
--> The navigation among the screens provided.
+-> Login, Register, Welcome, Forgot Password screens added.\n -> The navigation among the screens provided.